joequant/chaincode-investigator/README.md

 It also has the ability to record and remember query/invoke sequences.
 This allows for rapid testing of a complex flow.

+### Deployment Tracking
+Tracking numbers helps us judge interest.
+If you wish you may remove deployment tracking by deleting the 'Deployment Tracking' section towards the bottom app.js.

 ##Install
 1. First up we need to install our dependencies.
 Open a command prompt/terminal and browse to the root of this project.
 1. In the command prompt type: